Baked Ricotta and Lemon Crêpes (Gratinirane skutine palačinke)

 3. Pour the topping over the crêpes.

-4. Bake for 45 minutes, cut into slices, and serve sprinkled with vanilla sugar.
+4. Bake for 45 minutes, until the topping is set and lightly golden.
+Let rest briefly before slicing.
+Serve sprinkled with vanilla sugar.

 Previous